-The screenshot shows the 'Create - Schema' dialog box.
+The screenshot shows the pgAdmin 4 'Create - Schema' dialog.
 The title bar says 'Create - Schema'.
-Below it is a tab bar with 'General', 'Security', 'Default privileges', and 'SQL'.
-The 'SQL' tab is selected and highlighted with a blue underline.
-The main area contains the following SQL code:
+The tabs at the top are 'General', 'Security', 'Default privileges', and 'SQL', with 'SQL' being the active tab.
+The SQL code area contains the following text: